 Mitered doors offer a level of design not achievable with traditional mortise and tenon joinery because only a mitered door allows the detailed framing profile to continue around the door, much like an ornate picture frame.
-However, mitered doors are a jump in price from simple raised panel doors.
-However, because they use a flat plywood center, they are budget friendly.
+Generally, mitered doors are a jump in price over simple raised panel doors; however, these doors remain budget-friendly by using a flat plywood center panel.

 Mitered Raised Panel Doors

 Like their less expensive cousin, the flat panel mitered door, Raise Panel Mitered doors offer highly detailed designs that hold glaze well and really stand out in any kitchen.
 These doors allow the use of a profiled, solid wood raised center panel to achieve even more detail and elegance.
 However, a flat solid wood center panel is also an option.